 Some would argue that if an important players fouls out, you don’t have him around for “crunch time.”
 My argument is that baskets and free throws at the end of the game count the same as at any other time during the game.
 If you could have your player for the last minute or for an extra three or four minutes earlier in the game which would you choose?
 I’ll take the extra minutes.
 What if a player won’t play hard–not wanting to pick up the fifth foul.
 If I see that, I do take them out and make sure they know that they are not coming out because of foul trouble, but because they are not playing hard.

 Whether or not you agree with me, I urge you to give it some thought and decide how you will handle end of game foul trouble now without the pressure of competition when you can think more clearly.
+There are definitely several decisions we all make that would improve and become more clear to us if we applied some sustained thought to them.

 A study analyzed approximately 5000 NBA games from 2006 to 2010.
 (The source of the study is the book “Scorecasting.”)